If you have received a post card asking you to renew in person, you must do so. The only exception to this is made for active-duty military members.

 You must have a renewal notice with access code to renew at a DMV kiosk.
 If you received a post card asking you to renew in person, you must visit a DMV office.

 See Kiosk Services for locations.
 Kiosk renewals carry an additional $1 processing fee.
 In most cases, you will receive a new license with your existing photo in the mail within 7-10 days.
 Kiosks do not accept late renewals.

 You may renew in person at any DMV office.
 We do not make appointments.
 This is suggested only if you are not renewing early, have multiple DMV transactions or you are not eligible for Internet, kiosk or mail renewal.

 Your existing Nevada license is sufficient for proof of identity.
 You do not have to bring additional documentation unless it is required for other reasons such as immigration status, medical letter, etc.

 An in-person renewal and knowledge test is required if you have had more than two moving violations or any license suspension, revocation, cancellation or denial within the last 4 years.
 You may also be required to pass a driving skills test.

-Nevada restriction codes are changing!
-The letter designating your restriction may change the next time you receive a new license.
+Nevada restriction codes have changed!
+The letter designating your restriction may be different the next time you receive a new license.